 BPM examples and applications

 BPM applications are used in many departments within an organization to improve and streamline processes.
 Examples of how it is used to achieve business objectives include the following:

 - Human resources.
 BPM software can make HR departments more efficient by, for example, simplifying the review of timesheets.
 Onboarding new hires is another HR area where BPM can improve and speed up the many steps of the process.
 When document-centric HR tasks are automated, it cuts the use of paper forms throughout a company.

 - Finance.
 Finance departments receive a variety of documentation from both system-centric and human-centric processes.
 They receive a large volume of emails and paper forms about the company's internal and external financial processes.
 For example, a BPM platform enables finance departments to process employee travel requests faster.
 It can also streamline purchasing processes.

 - Sales.
 Sales teams also deal with a mix of human- and system-centric processes.
-BPM tools can coordinate the exchange of sales quotes and invoices and ultimately shorten sales cycle workflows.
+BPM tools can coordinate the exchange of sales quotes and invoices, and ultimately shorten sales cycle processes and workflows.